JAGrenier/looksy-frontend/README.md

 * Browse different Looksy objects and favorite your top picks.
 * Harness Google's Model-Viewer 3D AR technology to place 3D renders in your environment in real-time.

+NOTE:  Because of the evolving nature of AR technology Looksy may not be optimized on all web-browsers.
+Google Chrome is recommended.

 ## Technologies

 * Ruby on Rails